mccanney/terraform-aws-route53-o365/examples/new-zone/README.md

-# Using the module with a new Route53 zone
+# Usage with a new Route53 hosted zone

-If you're creating a new Route53 hosted zone for the domain, the `aws_route53_zone` resource can pass the new zone ID to the module.
+If you're creating a new Route53 hosted zone for the domain, the `aws_route53_zone` resource should pass the new zone ID to the module.

 ```hcl
 resource "aws_route53_zone" "zone" {